MwachiraD/clinic-booking-system/README.md

 ## Known Limitations

-- Timezone handling could be made more explicit and consistently use Africa/Nairobi with `zoneinfo`.
+* **Timezone display:** The API returns availability slot times in UTC.
+A frontend or API client is responsible for converting these times to the user's local timezone for display.

+* **Database concurrency:** The application checks slot availability before creating an appointment.
+For a high-concurrency production system, a stronger database-level constraint or transaction/locking strategy would be required to guarantee that two simultaneous requests cannot book the same slot.

+* **Authentication and authorization:** The current API does not implement a full authentication and authorization system.
+In a production deployment, patients, doctors, and administrators would require authenticated access with role-based permissions.

+* **Notifications:** The system does not currently send email or SMS notifications for bookings, cancellations, or rescheduling.

+* **Recurring working hours:** Working hours are stored per day rather than through a dedicated recurring schedule management system.
+Changes to a doctor's regular schedule would therefore require updating the relevant records.

+* **Availability response format:** Availability currently returns `time` values rather than full timezone-aware datetime values.
+Clients must know that these values represent UTC.

+* **Production database:** The automated test suite uses an isolated test database.
+Production deployments should use PostgreSQL with appropriate backups, monitoring, and connection management.

+* **Observability:** The application has limited structured logging, metrics, and monitoring.
+A production system would benefit from centralized logging, health monitoring, and alerting.

-- Doctor leave/exceptions are outside the assessment scope.
+* **Doctor leave/exceptions:** Doctor leave and schedule exceptions are outside the assessment scope.

-- Patient registration is outside the assessment scope.
+* **Patient registration:** Patient registration and account management are outside the assessment scope.

-- Render free-tier services may spin down after inactivity, so the first request after inactivity may take longer.
+* **Render free tier:** Render free-tier services may spin down after periods of inactivity, so the first request after inactivity may take longer than subsequent requests.